WarmMilkCodes/RoflToJson/README.md

 # League of Legends RoflToJson

-This script extracts the 'statsJson' from League of Legends replay files (.rofl) and prints it as a JSON object.
+This Python script extracts the 'statsJson' from League of Legends replay files (.rofl) and prints it as a JSON object.

 ## Installation